tarushi98/DCGAN-MNIST/README.md

 # DCGAN-MNIST
-This is a DCGAN trained on MNIST model.
-It has all the specifications as described the original paper on Deep Convolutional General Adversarial Training
+This is a DCGAN trained on MNIST dataset.
+It has all the specifications as described the original paper on Deep Convolutional General Adversarial Training.